 Chronic heavy alcohol consumption changes the central nervous system.
 When the chemical changes caused by high-volume consumption of alcohol do not occur, the brain is not able to balance its own chemistry at first.
 The sudden reduction in available GABA can trigger panic, restlessness, insomnia, and potentially convulsions or seizures.
 The experience of kindling is not universal; not everyone who relapses back into alcohol abuse multiple times will develop this condition.
 However, the problem highlights the importance of getting medical help to safely detox from alcohol dependence and then enter a rehabilitation program to change your behaviors around alcohol and reduce the risk of relapse.

-If you or a loved one is struggling with the effects of alcohol kindling, seeking professional assistance may help.
+If you or a loved one is struggling with the effects of kindling in alcohol withdrawal seeking professional assistance may help.
 Our admissions navigators are available to speak with you about treatment 24/7.
-Call our hotline at 1-888-685-5770 to start your journey toward recovery today.
+Call our hotline at 1-888-685-5770 or get a text to start your journey toward recovery today.

 What Are the Effects of Kindling?

 Kindling not only increases your sensitivity to alcohol withdrawal symptoms, but also the discomfort of subsequent bouts of withdrawal can increase your risk of relapsing back into alcohol abuse.
-The first signs of kindling, after one or two relapses with subsequent cold-turkey detoxes, are emotional state changes.
+The first signs of kindling in alcohol withdrawal, after one or two relapses with subsequent cold-turkey detoxes, are emotional state changes.
 These include:

 - Low feelings or depression

 - General feeling of malaise